 Click links to jump down to descriptions.

-American Red Cross CPR/AED for Professional Rescuers and Health Care Providers
+American Heart (AHA) & American Red Cross (ARC) BLS -Basic Life Support for Professional Rescuers and Health Care Providers

 The purpose of this course is to teach those with a duty to act the knowledge and skills needed to respond appropriately to breathing and cardiac emergencies.
 It includes the use of an automated external defibrillator (AED) to care for a victim experiencing cardiac arrest.